RVirmoors/fred-arditti/README.md

 ![Routing messages](/readme/routing.PNG)

 These kinds of messages are to be sent by Antescofo, as part of the electronic score.

+The available transform modules are:

+### C: capture

+4 ins - 1 out

+This module has only one instance (there is no 1-capture, 2-capture etc).
+Still, the [capture] MuBu object allows switching between several buffers.

+C is used to record buffers and replay them through a granulator at varying speeds/positions.
+There are two playback modes: "cursor" simply plays back whichever grain is under the playback cursor; "KNN" matches the incoming sound to the most similar grain, and plays that.

+Receivers:
+* record - 0/1 stops/starts recording
+* mubuffer - used to select the buffer #, or to clearall
+* cursor - positions the playback cursor (in ms)
+* playmode - switch between 0 (inactive), 1 (KNN mode) and 2 (cursor)
+* mugran - controls grain parameters such as positionvar, duration, etc

+also see help files for [mubu], [mubu.knn], [mubu.granular~]

+### P: partials

+4 ins - 1 out

+### G: gran

+4 ins - 1 out

+### W: teeth

+4 ins - 1 out

+### T: trans

+4 ins - 1 out

+### X: cross

+2 ins - 1 out

+### D: delay

+4 ins - 1 out

 ## Output section